-Complete this form, and tell your story of how you educated or elevated our profession to another healthcare collegue, such as explaining why a specimen must be collected correctly, the consequences of skipped or ignore quality control or other important topics.
-Describe an interaction where the laboratory's role in patient care was emphasized.
+Tell your story of how you educated or elevated our profession to another healthcare colleague, such as explaining why a specimen must be collected correctly, the consequences of skipped or ignored quality control, or other important topics.
+Describe to us an interaction where the laboratory's role in patient care was emphasized.

 As laboratorians, we want to know that other members of the healthcare team understand and appreciate our role in patient care.
 We play an important part in patient safety and see situations every day where laboratory tests are being overutilized, underultilized, misinterpreted, or just ignored.

 It is up to us to be the voice for these patients.
 Who better to consult with other healthcare professionals about laboratory results than those of us who perform laboratory testing every day?
 Many of you are already having these conversations with doctors and nurses on the floors, units, clinics, etc. We offer a variety of patient safety resources to help cultivate these conversations.
 Visit our Patient Safety website for more information.